A Central Nervous System Hypothesis of Chronic Fatigue Syndrome

 Enter the Fatigue Inhibition System

 Studies indicated that giving a maximum effort plus electrical stimulation of the motor cortex was not enough to drive the spinal motor neurons to produce maximal muscle output.
 That suggested another neural circuit was involved.

 They called this circuit the “fatigue inhibition system”, but it’s really a “fatigue enhancement system”.
-This is a system that, perhaps somewhat like the pain inhibition system that has gone awry in Fibromyalgia, interacts with signals from the brain.
-When we’re fatigued, the fatigue inhibition system stops signals traveling from the motor cortex to increase muscle performance.
+This is a system that, perhaps somewhat like the pain inhibition system that has gone awry in fibromyalgia, interacts with signals from the brain.
+When we’re fatigued, the fatigue inhibition system stops signals from traveling from the motor cortex to increase muscle performance.
 This system essentially locks down further muscle recruitment and induces more fatigue.
 They believe this ‘fatigue inhibition circuit’ (better understood as a fatigue inducing circuit) is turned on full-time in Chronic Fatigue Syndrome.